hemmn7/MU_monogastric_nutrition/README.md

 ## How to Use

 This database is intended for use in:
-- Annotating metagenomes or MAGs
+- Annotating predicted 16s functionality
 - Building models of microbial carbohydrate metabolism
 - Linking EC numbers to dietary carbohydrate degradation potential